liarokapisv/nix-opengl-driver/README.md

 # nix-opengl-driver

-A standalone CLI tool for managing the Nix OpenGL/Vulkan driver symlink farm on Linux.
+Tool for managing the standalone Nix OpenGL/Vulkan driver symlink farm

 > ⚠️ **WARNING:** This project is _still under development_.
 > **Do not use in production!**